 Red Wood Tones

 The warmth of cherry, mahogany, and other red-stained woods can add a lot of beauty and depth to a space.
-This red is more apparent in certain light, at times making the wood can appear a tiny bit pink or even a muted purple.
+This red is more apparent in certain light.
+At times, it can make the wood can appear a tiny bit pink or even a muted purple.

 Neutral Wall Paint Colors to Update Red Wood Tones